tomwhartung/jmws_accoutrements/submissions/birdy/2018_05_30/README.md

 - [X] - Upper case "X" - Done, but worth re-reading before submitting
 - [x] - Lower case "x" - Complete, but definitely requires review before submitting
 - [-] - Dash - Article has at least a solid start, it's an expanded outline or close to complete, or at best may need only a nice ending
+- [.] - Dot - Article has at least the outline expanded at least a little bit
 - [ ] - Blank - Images, titles, and boiler plate are done **before** adding the article to the checklist

 ## Checklist: